Naveen Jindal School of Management

 To apply for this degree program, an undergraduate degree is required (all majors are considered).
 In order to graduate, students must maintain a 3.0 grade-point average (GPA) in the core GPA, degree GPA (exclusive of prerequisite courses), and cumulative GPA (all courses taken at the graduate level).
 Students can obtain a double MBA and MS degree by taking a minimum of 63 semester credit hours (assuming they meet all the degree requirements for both programs).

-Students pursuing the Master of Business Administration (MBA) degree program at the Naveen Jindal School of Management (JSOM) are required to complete the prerequisites OPRE 6303 Quantitative Foundations of Business and MAS 6105 Communications for Management.
+Students pursuing the Master of Business Administration (MBA) degree program at the Naveen Jindal School of Management (JSOM) are required to complete the prerequisites OPRE 6303 Quantitative Foundations of Business.
 For OPRE 6303, applicants may request a waiver if they have completed Calculus at the undergraduate or graduate level with a grade of "B" or better.
 This program prerequisite must be satisfied within the first semester of graduate study as a degree-seeking student.
-For MAS 6105, applicants may request a waiver and this program prerequisite must be satisfied within the first semester of graduate study as a degree-seeking student except for students admitted in the summer semester-they have two semesters to seek the waiver or take the course.
 Degree credit is not earned for program prerequisites, however, the grade achieved in prerequisites will count toward the student's grade-point average (GPA).

 Core Courses: 32 semester credit hours